INTERSECT-training/packaging/_episodes/04-metadata.md

 > ## Upper caps
 >
 > Upper caps are generally discouraged in the Python ecosystem, but they are (even more than usual) broken when used with `requires-python` field.
 This field was added to help users drop old Python versions, and the idea it would be used to restrict newer versions was not considered.
 The above field is not the right one to set an upper cap!
-Never upper cap this field and instead use Trove Classifiers to tell users what versions of Python your code was tested with.
+Never upper cap this field and instead use classifiers to tell users what versions of Python your code was tested with.
 {:.callout}

 ### Dependencies